ericbutler555/developer-career-paths/README.md

 ## Network Engineer

-Work in an office environment or even decentralized setting where a group of people/computers share access to a common network.
+Works in an office environment or even decentralized setting to allow a group of people/computers to share access to a common network and keep others out.

-- LAN (local area network)
+- LAN (local area networks)
 - VPNs
 - Intranet systems
 - DNS